Property Tax Exemptions for Veteran Homeowners

 MississippiIn Mississippi, a disabled veteran may receive a full property tax exemption on their primary residence if the assessed value is $7,500 or less and the veteran is totally disabled from service.
 Surviving spouses shall be allowed an exemption from all ad valorem taxes on the assessed value of the property if the veteran has passed.

-MissouriDisabled veterans may receive a property tax exemption of up to $1,100 on their primary residence if the Veteran is formerly a Prisoner of War and has a 100 percent disability rating.
+MissouriDisabled veterans may receive a property tax exemption of up to $1,100 on their primary residence if the Veteran is formerly a Prisoner of War or has a 100 percent disability rating.
 A maximum credit of $750 is available to disabled veterans who are renters.

 MontanaA disabled veteran may receive a property tax exemption on their primary residence in Montana if the veteran has a disability rating of 100 percent.
 The exemption amount varies based on income and marital status.
 Surviving spouses are also eligible to receive the exemption.